bitcrypt0/rafflhub/public/RAFFLHUB_PROTOCOL_DOCUMENTATION.md

 Targeted Marketing: Airdrop prizes or whitelist spots directly to the members of a specific, high-value community you want to attract.

-Enhanced Utility: The protocol becomes more than a raffle platform; it becomes a fundamental tool for Web3 community management, marketing, and diplomacy.
+Enhanced Utility: Rafflhub becomes more than a raffle platform; it becomes a fundamental tool for Web3 community management, marketing, and diplomacy.

 ## Protocol Architecture